NillsF/kubernetes-the-hard-way/docs/09-bootstrapping-kubernetes-workers.md

 ## Prerequisites

-The commands in this lab must be run on each worker instance: `worker-0`, `worker-1`, and `worker-2`.
-Login to each worker instance using the `gcloud` command.
+The commands in this lab must be run on each controller instance: `k8s-worker-0`, `k8s-worker-1`, and `k8s-worker-2`.
+Login to each controller instance using the common SSH command.
 Example:

 ```
+EXTERNAL_IP=$(az network public-ip show -n k8s-worker-0PublicIP --query ipAddress -o tsv)
-gcloud compute ssh worker-0
+ssh ${EXTERNAL_IP}
 ```

 ## Provisioning a Kubernetes Worker Node